Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Results

 \subsubsection{Sensitivity to key parameters}

 The results shown in this section are highly dependent on the parameters used, particularly with regard to \ce{CO2} footprints of electricity, heat, and biomass.
-The Supplementary Information contains further emissions and costs of plant designs with varying net zero target, supply chain emissions, biomass carbon footprint, and availability of carbon sequestration.
+Table E.2.\@ in the SI contains further information on emissions and costs of plant designs with varying net zero target, supply chain emissions, biomass carbon footprint, and availability of carbon sequestration.